 Jasmine tea is a well-known beverage because of its pleasing aroma.
-You may usually love to indulge in a cup of this flavorful tea but may wonder if it is safe to drink Jasmine tea during pregnancy.
+You may usually love to indulge in Jasmine and other scented tea flavors but may wonder if it is safe to drink Jasmine tea during pregnancy.

-The base of jasmine tea is green or black tea and hence contains caffeine.
+Herbal teas are caffeine-free teas.
+Jasmine tea is not a herbal tea as the base of it is green or black tea and hence contains caffeine.
 Therefore, if you wish to try Jasmine tea when pregnant, consume it in moderation or opt for the decaf versions.

-Continue reading this post to learn more about whether jasmine tea is safe for consumption during pregnancy, its benefits, and its potential side effects.
+Continue reading this post to learn more about whether jasmine tea is safe for consumption during pregnancy, jasmine tea benefits, and its potential side effects.

 What Is Jasmine Tea?